Information security management system: What it does and who needs it

 Nowadays, ISO 27001 plays a critical role in overall business growth.
 Having an ISO 27001-compliant ISMS means that:

-1. Organisations gain new business opportunities - Information security is a top priority for many organisations, so it’s not a surprise that suppliers insist that third parties follow best practices.
-Additionally, an ISMS pays off immediately when looking for potential investors: If there isn't one, a due diligence check is only possible to a limited extent.
+Information security is a top priority for many organizations, so it’s not a surprise that suppliers insist that third parties follow best practices.
+Additionally, an ISMS pays off immediately when looking for potential investors: if there isn't one, a due diligence check is only possible to a limited extent.

-4. A competitive advantage is provided - Anyone who operates in a still under-regulated market can score points with their customers with high standards of information security and improve their competitive situation.
-In any case, an ISMS increases the value of organisations because only an ISMS provides a precise overview of the processes and informational assets in your own company.
+Your high information security standards can attract more customers and improve your competitive status.
+In any case, an ISMS increases the value of organizations because only an ISMS provides a precise overview of the processes and informational assets in your own company.

 Your ISMS will likely have a few flaws, and its controls won’t work perfectly after the initial setup.
 An ISMS needs continuous maintenance and updating to run successfully like any other process.